TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbackupfaileddatabasefileslimitexceeded.md

 # Error UserErrorBackupFailedDatabaseFilesLimitExceeded

 <!--issueDescription-->
-We have identified that your Log backup is failing because the number of files in the database is greater than 1000, the maximum supported limit.
+We have identified that your log backup is failing because the number of files in the database is greater than 1000 (the maximum supported limit).
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Steps**

-To resolve this issue, reduce the number of files in the database for the backup operation to complete successfully.
-For more information, refer this [article](https://go.microsoft.com/fwlink/?linkid=2077170).
+* [Reduce the number of files in the database](https://go.microsoft.com/fwlink/?linkid=2077170) for the backup operation to complete successfully